Mr Tarun Singhal

 He has a keen interest in teaching and training, and has completed the PGCert in Managing Medical Careers (KSS Deanery and Brighton and Sussex Medical School).
 He is a faculty member of the Royal College of Surgeons of England for various courses, including Core Skills in Laparoscopic Surgery and Care of the Critically Ill Surgical Patient.
 He completed Training the Trainer courses for Endoscopy and Laparoscopic colorectal surgery.
 He is a JAG Certified Trainer and regularly teaches and supervises trainees on planned and emergency laparoscopic colorectal surgery and endoscopic procedures.

 He has published, and made national and international presentations on, numerous papers on the treatment of various gastrointestinal conditions.
+In 2018 he was awarded a King's Commendation for his service to patients and the Trust.

 - Association of Coloproctology of Great Britain and Ireland